White Dwarf Structure and Binary Inspiral Gravitational Waves from Quantum Hadrodynamics

 \section{Summary and perspective}

-In this work, we successfully extended the RMF approach to study the WDs and proposed an atom-like constituent of WDs.
-The achieved properties of nuclei and WDs are closely aligned with observational data.
-The GWs stemming from the merger of binary WDs are also studied.
-A notable advantage of our approach is the ability to describe NSs, NS crusts, and WDs within a single, cohesive framework by employing distinct BCs.
+In this work, we successfully extend the RMF approach to study the WDs by using a Walecka-type model that incorporates hadrons, electrons and photons in a unified framework.
+We propose that a WD is composed universally of a single element atom-like constituents---Wigner-Seitz cells.
+The properties of the nuclei and WDs obtained from our model are closely aligned with observational data.
+Additionally, we investigate the GWs stemming from the merger of binary WDs.

+Although estimates of nucleus structure or corresponding physical process in WD studies can be simply obtained through experimental data, we believe that the approach established in this work is particularly valuable for studing WDs composed of elements, whose structures are not well measured.
+Additionally, our framework is usefully for examining the process of continuous neutronization (beta equilibrium) in WDs and NS crusts with the density changing.
+That's because an advantage of our approach is its ability to describe NSs (homogeneous nuclear matter), NS crusts (cluster of nuclear matter), and WDs (nucleus surrounded by electron gas) within a single, cohesive framework by employing distinct BCs.